Quansight-Labs/free-threaded-compatibility/docs/testing.md

 cannot run simultaneously.
-See the section below on [global state in tests](porting.md#fixing-thread-unsafe-tests) for more information about updating test suites to work with the free-threaded build and dealing with tests that become flaky when run in a thread pool
+See the section below on [global state in tests](porting.md#fixing-thread-unsafe-tests) for more information about updating test suites to work with the free-threaded build and dealing with tests that become flaky when run in a thread pool.

 You can look at [pytest-run-parallel](https://github.com/Quansight-Labs/pytest-run-parallel) as